Score every tenant

 Can you ask for a police check?

-Police checks come up regularly in tenant screening, particularly for share houses and higher-risk properties.
-Here is what you need to understand before you ask for one or act on the result.
+These come up for share houses and higher-risk properties.
+Two things to know before you ask or act on one.

 But you cannot compel